 4. Put your child in undies, hide the diapers, and assume the "watchful waiting" stance.

 Remember what goes in, comes out.
 Monitor food and (especially) fluid intake.
 Most toddlers need to urinate 30 minutes or so following a drink.
 Be ready for a mess if your timing in getting your child to the potty is off.
 Don't be discouraged or give up.
 Put your child in clean undies and use the experience to remind him "Doesn't it feel yucky to be wet?
 Isn't it so much more comfortable to be clean and dry?"
 If your child insists on being diapered, shows signs of fear or hesitancy, give in and try again the next day or week.
-Use your child as a gauge.
+Use your child as a gauge.5.
+If you do make it to the potty in a timely fashion, don't worry about positioning.

 If you have a little boy under the age of 3, chances are he's too short to stand and urinate.
 If you're a little boy's mom, don't worry about teaching him to stand as boys are visual learners and observing your bathroom activities will give him a gentle push forward.
 Also, letting boys sit avoids messes.
-Once he's tall enough and masters basic concepts, he'll stand.
+Once he's tall enough and masters basic concepts, he'll stand.6.
+Make a potty schedule, be flexible, and stay home.

 Put aside at least two days to focus solely on the training.
 Accidents happen when mommy or daddy loses track of time and are busy with the dishes, chores, and other responsibilities.
 Write up a quick schedule, set a timer for a thirty minute pee or poop check, and go with the flow.
-It's best to stay close to home in the initial days of potty training until your child and yourself get a feel for using the toilet.
+It's best to stay close to home in the initial days of potty training until your child and yourself get a feel for using the toilet.7.
+Night time is different.

 Night time training is sometimes easy, and sometimes very difficult depending upon the child.
 No matter how tempted, resist Pull Ups during the day or at night.
 The absorbency of a pull up does not allow a child to feel uncomfortable when they are soiled.
 If you feel insecure regarding night time readiness, (or daytime readiness while in the car or out running errands) put your child in cotton training pants or even cloth diapers.
-Brace yourself for sleep interruptions, as usually they good sign your child is developmentally ready to be diaper free.
+Brace yourself for sleep interruptions, as usually they good sign your child is developmentally ready to be diaper free.8.
+Instill cleanliness.

 Teach your child to wipe (be helpful with the bigger messes), flush, dress, and hand wash.
 Assist at all times in clean up for as long as it takes to instill the value of hygiene.
-Say "Bye bye" to you child's output and praise every single step, even the slip ups because every step, whether forward or backward, is a step in the right direction.
+Say "Bye bye" to you child's output and praise every single step, even the slip ups because every step, whether forward or backward, is a step in the right direction.9.
+Expect problems, set backs, and delays.

 From time to time, children regress or have function issues.
 Knowing when to worry and when to let things slid is paramount to your relationship.
 Contact your pediatrician if you encounter or sense any "red flag" moments.
-Always trust your instincts.
+Always trust your instincts.GOOD LUCK MOMMIES

 Bibidi-bobidi-boo ♥...............by Fairy Queen Mommy Zara